alisa17/server/documentation.md

 | [Add a new comment to an entry](#add-a-new-comment-to-an-entry) | POST | yes |
 | [Get all comments on a specified entry](#get-all-comments-on-a-specified-entry) | GET | yes |

+If a non-authenticated user attempts any auth requiring requests, the result will be an object structured as follows:

+    {
+      "error":
+      {
+        "type": "auth",
+        "code": 401,
+        "message": "authentication failed"
+      }
+    }

 ## Requests

 ### Return list of all users